 For three years, Josh co-chaired the capital campaign for Interact, Wake County’s domestic violence organization.

 He helped Interact raise $5 million to move into a wonderful facility that has enabled the organization to become a national model in protecting women and children from abuse.

 For his efforts, Interact awarded Josh its volunteer of the year for 2008 and the Mutual of America Foundation presented Josh an award in 2010.

 Josh currently serves on the Advisory Board of Triangle Family Services, an organization dedicated to building healthy and secure families, and recently stepped down from the Board of the Downtown Raleigh Alliance, which strengthens an important, regional economic engine.

-Josh and his wife Anna have been married 20 years and they have three children – Sam (17), Adam (15), and Leah (12).
+Josh and his wife Anna have been married for more than 20 years and they have three children – Sam, Adam, and Leah.
 He and Anna both attended North Carolina public schools, and so do their kids.